Share

-Purchase or sale of a business is a complicated process for which competent legal counsel is essential.
+The purchase or sale of a business is a complicated process for which competent legal counsel is essential.
 When representing clients in such transactions, we start the process by learning as much as possible about the client’s objectives in the transaction in order to advise him/her on a comprehensive set of issues ranging from business matters and financial risks to legal hurdles.
-Our goal is to identify possible challenges and put safeguards in place to prevent issues that may arise in the future starting at the time of initial proposal, continuing during the deal negotiations, the due diligence phase, the final closing, and the analysis of any post deal actions required to mitigate risks and liabilities arising from the transaction.
+Our goal is to identify possible challenges and put safeguards in place to prevent issues that may arise in the future starting at the time of the initial proposal, continuing during the deal negotiations, the due diligence phase, the final closing, and the analysis of any post-deal actions required to mitigate risks and liabilities arising from the transaction.

 Asset Purchase Agreements (APA)